GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 A more serious objection is that `surface <surface.html>`_ may estimate *z* values outside the local range of the data (note area near *x* = 0.8, *y* = 5.3).
-This commonly happens when the default tension value of zero is used to create a “minimum curvature” (most smooth) interpolant.
+This commonly happens when the default tension value of zero is used to create a "minimum curvature" (most smooth) interpolant.
 `surface <surface.html>`_ can be used with non-zero tension to partially overcome this problem.
 The limiting value :math:`tension = 1` should approximate the triangulation, while a value